Professional Author Bio

 I grew up in Michigan with three sisters, a grandmother who taught me to play math bingo and word games, a mom who made me sudoku puzzles, a dad who let me play with knives, and a slew of relatives who loved to entertain each other by telling stories.
 By second grade, I knew I wanted to be A Writer, even if I didn't know what that really meant yet.

-With that funky degree combination, I landed a job as a technical writer for a utility company just after college.
-Within a few years, I transitioned jobs to be a citizen developer (aka self-taught) for process automation, database stuff, interface and form programming, and other technical stuff.
+With that funky degree combination, I landed a job as a technical writer just after college.
+Within a few years, I transitioned jobs to be a citizen developer (aka self-taught) for the very system I had been taught to use.
+Within a few more, I had rebuilt the process entirely as a developer and now I own it as an in-house technology product.
+(Is that enough corporate lingo?
+I'll move on.)
+Basically, I do process automation, product development and programming, and a lot of decision making.
 The lesson (if we must take one) is that your life and job and pursuits can be as eclectic as you want!
 I love my office job and I love my career as an author, and I'm so lucky to be in a place to do both.

 In fact, my relationship with writing books is similar to my relationship with coffee.
 (Yep, I'm setting up an extended metaphor doomed to collapse, but I'm a writer—it's what I do.)